mattwagl/fundbuero/README.md

 ### Charting

+* [datavizcatalogue.com](https://datavizcatalogue.com/) is a handy guide and library of different data visualization techniques.
 * [dc.js](https://github.com/dc-js/dc.js) provides Multi-Dimensional charting built to work natively with crossfilter rendered with d3.js.
 * [epoch](https://github.com/fastly/epoch) is a general purpose, real-time visualization library based on d3.
 * [MetricsGraphics.js](http://metricsgraphicsjs.org/) is a library built on top of D3 that is optimized for visualizing and laying out time-series data.